TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 })
 ```

 This update to the `onDraw` handler sets the text of the text labels to the variable values at that frame.
-Notice we use the Javascript [backtick](link) for strings.
+Notice we use the JavaScript [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) for strings.
 This enables us to insert calculation and code directly into the strings using the `${}` placeholder notation.

 Now, lets draw each of the cells in the matrix.
 We'll create a helper function for this.
 Add the following code to the `game` scene: